-Since I have my own rhubarb plants now and have plenty of Rhubarb Sauce on hand, I have been coming up with ways to use it outside of just spreading it on toast, although that still is a delicious way to enjoy it!
-While thinking about what I could make with my Cabot Creamery Cheddar, thoughts of a Strawberry Habanero Monte Cristo came to mind.
+Since I have my own rhubarb plants, and have plenty of Rhubarb Sauce on hand, I have been coming up with new rhubarb recipes to use it in.
+Often, I will just spread it on toast or make my recipe for Rhubarb Chia Pudding.
+While thinking about what I could make with the ingredients I had on hand, thoughts of a Strawberry Habanero Monte Cristo came to mind.
 I immediately knew I had to make a recipe with sweet heat!

 This sandwich starts with a layer of cheese on the bottom, then a layer of rhubarb sauce, fresh jalapeno slices, crispy bacon, then more cheese!

 Grill up both sides until toasty and cheese is melty and soft.
 Cut in half and enjoy with more rhubarb sauce if desired!

 Tips for the best Grilled Cheese Sandwich

 - Have your burner set to medium low and watch the bread carefully.